Did you know that alcohol is the biggest drug threat in the world?

 These therapies can be offered in any combination of residential and/or outpatient programs.
 One of the most important considerations is the length of treatment.

 Most experts in the addiction recovery field agree that for treatment to be effective, it must last a MINIMUM of 90 days.
 To be clear, the length of treatment DIRECTLY affects the chances of successful recovery.

 A Los Angeles Times article reported that patients remain in treatment for less than 90 days will relapse at over TWICE the rate of individuals who stay in a treatment program for 90 days or more.

 What Are Some Anti-Alcohol Medications?

-Combining counseling and peer support with anti-alcohol medications is the “gold standard” for successful recovery from AUD.
+Combining counseling and peer support with anti-alcohol medications is the “gold standard” for a successful recovery from AUD.
 Used correctly, these medications can ease withdrawal symptoms, reduce cravings, address co-occurring disorders, and ultimately, prevent relapse.

 - Acamprosate (Campral) – Acamprosate increases the number of days that a patient can successfully and completely refrain from alcohol use.
-Importantly, it also helps with the insomnia frequently suffered during early recovery.
+Importantly, it also helps with insomnia frequently suffered during early recovery.
 Acamprosate is the first-line option for alcoholics already suffering from liver damage or disease.